green-coding-solutions/website/content/services/blauer-engel.md

 #### Now with Green Coding Solutions at your side! 🌱

 💻 Software is the heart of the digital world, but did you know that it also contributes significantly to resource and energy consumption?
-Digital emissions are now as high as those of all air traffic.
+Digital emissions are now as high as those of all air traffic combined.
 That's why the Blue Angel certifies resource- and energy-efficient software products to make sustainable solutions visible.

 With us - Green Coding Solutions - at your side, you can now embark on the path to Blue Angel certification and make your software product a pioneer of sustainable digitalization.